RevenueCat MCP Server Setup

 Using with VS Code Copilot

-Add to your VS Code settings:
+Add to your Visual Studio Code mcp.json

 {